devEricA/ParenthesisTrials/README.md

 # ParenthesisTrials
+A lab that is about dealing with balanced parenthesis.

+# Problem
-Given a series of strings, output the minimum amount of parentheses to make a string of parentheses balanced.
+Given a series of strings, output the minimum amount of parenthesis to make a string of parenthesis balanced.

 # Test Cases
 1. (((